Blog - 05 January 2022

-A parent’s wish on the very first day of school is for their child to make a new friend and be happy.
-Throughout each year in primary school, this remains the same.
+A parent’s wish is for their child to make new friends and be happy.
+Throughout each year in primary school, this wish does not change.
 There is one simple reason for this.
 The basis of happiness at school comes down to friendships.
 The ability to maintain strong friendships can affect a child’s happiness and if your child comes home upset when they can’t find any friends to play with, then you take this to heart.
-It’s confronting and as parent you feel a sense of sadness because you naturally want your child to be happy.
-Let’s explore how children can be supported with maintaining their friendships.
+It’s confronting and you feel a sense of sadness because you naturally want your child to be happy.
+Let’s explore some tactics that can help with supporting children to maintain their friendships.

 Creating quality friendships involves relationships that value trust, forgiveness, integrity, hope and compassion.
 Andrew Fuller, leading psychologist who specialises in the wellbeing of children, refers to this as the Relationship Quotient.
-Teaching your child the true value of a relationship will help them to form quality friendships throughout their life.
-Friendship is a two-way street, and the earlier a child is taught the foundations, the easier they will find making and maintaining quality relationships.
+Teaching your child the true values of relationships will help them to form quality friendships throughout their life.
+Friendship is a two-way street, and the earlier a child is taught the foundations, the easier they will find making and maintaining good relationships.